octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Modify elements of the set

-The `UPDATE` instruction inserts or removes an element in a set, replacing a previous value.
+The `UPDATE` instruction allows to insert an element in a set or to remove an element from a set.

-It takes the top two elements of the stack:
+It takes the top three elements of the stack:
 - an element whose type corresponds to the _set_ type
 - a boolean representing the existence of this element in the _set_
+- a set to update

 If the boolean argument is _False_ then the element will be removed.